safe-global/safe-docs/safe-smart-account/README.md

 Here are some core components of a Safe Smart Account that you will learn about:

-## Modules
+## Safe Modules

-[Modules](modules.md) are smart contracts that extend Safe's functionality with added custom features while the module logic remains separate from Safe's core contracts.
+[Safe Modules](modules.md) are smart contracts that extend Safe's functionality with added custom features while the module logic remains separate from Safe's core contracts.

-## Guards
+## Safe Guards

-[Guards](guards.md) make checks before and after a Safe transaction.
+[Safe Guards](guards.md) make checks before and after a Safe transaction.

 ## Signatures